lcase28/pscfFieldGen/README.md

 In order to simplify input for the user, crystallographic and composition information are taken from a PSCF parameter file.
 Presently, only parameter files consistent with the Fortran version of the software are supported.
+Despite this, the program can still generate initial guesses for use with the C++/Cuda version.
+See the section **Use With C++/Cuda Versions** for special instructions on doing so.

 ### Model File